CloudLabsAI-Azure/Azure-HPC/implementing_Azure_HPC_OnDemand_platform_Lab_v1.6.md

    ```

 3. Review the content of the **config.yml** file and note that it includes the following settings:
+>**Note:**  Please run the below command to retrieve the location: .

+    az account list-locations -o table

    - **location**: Update the location with the name of your resource group location.
    - **resource_group**: Update the resource group name as Azure-hpc.
    - **use_existing_rg** : Update the value to **true** to use the existing resource group.